HenriMykkanen/Coffeeshop/README.md

  - Bootstrap to achieve responsiveness for mobile & desktop users
  - jQuery for Ajax ease of use

+ A live version of the project can currently be found at http://sakky.luowa.fi/henri_mykkanen/n%C3%A4ytt%C3%B6ty%C3%B6/index.php# but I've also added images below

 ## Screenshots featuring core functionalities and theming:

 ### Landing page